Cloud based (PaaS) text mining platform.

 Viko also offers semantic search capabilities, enhancing full text search with reading comprehension.
 Viko uses machine learning and feedback loops to improve search accuracy.
 In that sense, Viko is self learning and requires little ongoing tuning

-The tech stack is mostly Python based, with NodeJs used for APIs and orchestration:
+The backend is 80% Python / 20% Scala, with NodeJs (Express) used for APIs and orchestration:

 What did I learn?